Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 ## Ablation Method Comparisons

-Since I don’t yet have a principled approach to choosing which features to ablate, I would love to do a head to head comparison of ablations to find out which ablations produce the best and most complete unlearning.
+Since I don’t yet have a principled approach to choosing which features to ablate, I would love to do a head to head comparison of ablations to find out which ablations produce the most potent and complete unlearning.